 “Mass floors” shall include floors weighing not less than: 1.35 pounds per square foot of floor surface area; or 2.25 pounds per square foot of floor surface area where the material weight is not more than 120 pounds per cubic foot.

+Not applicable to garage doors.
+See Table C402.1.4.

 For roof, wall or floor assemblies where the proposed assembly would not be continuous insulation, an alternate nominal R-value compliance option for assemblies with isolated metal penetrations of otherwise continuous insulation is: